• Skip to primary navigation

 Rhubarb & Ginger Jam on a board with scones flanked by rhubarb stalks, lemon & crystallisedstem ginger.

-What do you do with a pack of rhubarb?
+What can you do with a pack of rhubarb?

 Make my Rhubarb & Ginger Jam (no pectin recipe) that’s what!